Kettering University: FIRST Robotics

-Kettering University opened the FIRST Robotics Competition Community Center, the first facility of its kind on any college campus in the country, in 2014.
+Kettering University opened the FIRST Robotics Competition Community Center in 2014.
+College officials said it was the first integration of a robotics center into a college campus in the country.
 Michigan Governor Rick Snyder attended the grand opening.

-The facility provides work areas for eight FIRST teams with room to expand and allow space for as many as 16 teams.
-There is also a regulation size practice field as well as a machining lab.
+The facility provides work areas for eight FIRST teams, with space to accommodate up to 16 teams.
+There is also a regulation-size practice field and a machining lab.
 High school students on teams housed in the facility have access to Kettering University's faculty, staff, and students as mentors and the campus facilities.
 Approximately 25 percent of Kettering University's student body participated in FIRST Robotics in high school.

-The intent of the facility is to create more opportunities for pre-college students, particularly students from underserved or financially disadvantaged populations, to gain exposure to science and engineering education and career possibilities.
+The facility intends to create more opportunities for pre-college students, particularly students from underserved or financially disadvantaged populations, to gain exposure to science and engineering education and career possibilities.
 Kettering University also received a National Science Foundation grant in 2014 to provide scholarship to academically talented financially disadvantaged students who participated in high school robotics programs.

-FIRST Robotics founder and famous inventor Dean Kamen, who has an honorary degree from Kettering University, toured the FIRST Robotics Community Center and spoke during a 2015 FIRST competition on Kettering's campus.

-In his 2015 State of the State address, Michigan Governor Rick Snyder praised Kettering University's efforts in FIRST Robotics, calling the university a "true leader."